 The latest generation carcass tech makes them super easy to set up tubeless and you still get excellent trail feedback through the Cordura protection and Apex reinforcing inserts.
 They also add impressive impact damping so the 2.4’s can be run at maximum trail-grabbing pressure without worry and don’t fold or stumble even if you properly slam them.

-There’s only a 2.4in version in 29er though and the 27.5 x 2.6in versions use a modified tread that doesn’t bite quite as well in extremes but rolls faster, making them more of an aggressive general-purpose trail tyre.
-The six ply DH/bike park Baron only comes in a very old school 26 x 2.5in size too.
+There’s only a 2.4in version in 29er though, and the 27.5 x 2.6in versions use a modified tread that doesn’t bite quite as well in extremes but rolls faster, making them more of an aggressive general-purpose trail tire.
+The six-ply DH/bike park Baron only comes in a very old school 26 x 2.5in size, too.

-Better tread and compound technology, plus trail centres to ride when it’s really minging mean that super-specific sloppy trail tyres are relatively rare now but Continental’s Mud King is still available if you want one.
+Better tread and compound technology, plus trail centers to ride when it’s really minging, mean that super-specific sloppy trail tires are relatively rare now, but Continental’s Mud King is still available if you want one.

-Continental has been making bike tyres for 149 years and many of their top performance lines are still hand made in Korback in Germany.
-They’re rightfully protective of their reputation and all their carefully evolved construction and compound technology too, but here’s what you need to know to pick the best blend of Continental tyres tech for your riding.
+Continental has been making bike tires for 149 years, and many of their top performance lines are still hand-made in Korback, Germany.
+They’re rightfully protective of their reputation and all their carefully evolved construction and compound technology too, but here’s what you need to know to pick the best blend of Continental tires tech for your riding.

-In terms of performance, the biggest advance introduced with the latest generation of Continental tyres has been them finally sorting out their tubeless tech.
-After years of fighting and failing to get them to inflate and stay up met with a mix of denial and tortuous setup procedure instructions their latest tyres are right up there with the best in terms of easy setup and consistent sealing.
+In terms of performance, the biggest advance introduced with the latest generation of Continental tires has been that they're finally sorting out their tubeless tech.
+After years of fighting and failing to get them to inflate and stay up, met with a mix of denial and tortuous setup procedure instructions, their latest tires are right up there with the best in terms of easy setup and consistent sealing.

-We’d advise against using Continental’s own Revo Sealant though as it struggles to seal bigger holes unless you add some extra particulate to it and it’s expensive too.
+We’d advise against using Continental’s own Revo Sealant though, as it struggles to seal bigger holes unless you add some extra particulate to it, plus it’s expensive.

-The lightest carcass in the Continental line up wraps the 60tpi nylon weave so it’s triple under the tread and double on the sidewalls.
-According to Continental that makes it 30% more puncture resistant than previous Supersonic tyres but it’s around 75g lighter than ProTection versions of the same tyres.
+The lightest carcass in the Continental line-up wraps a 60tpi nylon weave so it’s triple under the tread and double on the sidewalls.
+According to Continental, that makes it 30 percent more puncture resistant than previous Supersonic tires, but it’s around 75g lighter than ProTection versions of the same tires.
 Race Sport Bernstein is a brown wall version for fashionable types.
 The rubber liner still isn’t tubeless compatible on either though.

-ProTection goes four-ply under the tread and three-ply on the sidewalls with an added layer of Cordura to stop cuts and sharps rupturing the tyre.
+ProTection goes four-ply under the tread and three-ply on the sidewalls, with an added layer of Cordura to stop cuts and sharps rupturing the tire.
 It gets a ‘flag design’ on the sidewall for rub resistance and it’s now properly, easily tubeless-ready.

-As the name suggests, Apex tyres get teardrop elastomer protection embedded in the sidewalls for low-pressure stability and impact damping.
+As the name suggests, Apex tires get teardrop elastomer protection embedded in the sidewalls for low-pressure stability and impact damping.
 It’s built into a six-ply carcass with a super secure steel bead for surviving the most brutal DH and bike park use.
-That makes Apex tyres about 30-per cent heavier than a Protection Apex tyre for tyre though.
+That makes Apex tires about 30 percent heavier than a Protection Apex though.

-Continental has been making moped and motorbike tyres for over 100 years so you can expect any of their tyres using the Eco logo (which includes a little two-pin plug graphic just to underline what it means) to be up to a big e-MTB day out.
+Continental has been making moped and motorbike tires for over 100 years, so you can expect any of their tires using the Eco logo (which includes a little two-pin plug graphic just to underline what it means) to be up to a big e-MTB day out.